-- At the current additional tariff rates set by both countries, 104(20+34+50)%, or 125% including the latest addition, on Chinese imports into the U.S. and 84(34+50)% on U.S. imports into China, there is no real possibility of trade because no enterprise, whether exporting or importing, can absorb the cost of the tariffs.
+- ◆ At the current additional tariff rates set by both countries, 104(20+34+50)%, or 145% including the latest additions, on Chinese imports into the U.S. and 84(34+50)%, or 125% including the latest additions, on U.S. imports into China, there is no real possibility of trade because no enterprise in either country, whether exporting or importing, can absorb the cost of the tariffs.
 It is therefore reasonable to suppose that the bilateral trade will effectively cease.
-Third-country trans-shipment is unlikely to be successful as - the "rules of origin" are expected to apply stringently.
-Thus, the total cessation of trade will become the "new normal". ${81}$
+The Chinese Government has indicated that it would "ignore" any further tariff escalations. - ◆ Third-country trans-shipment is unlikely to be successful as the "rules of origin" are expected to be applied stringently.
+Thus, the total cessation of trade will become the "new normal", at least for a while. - ♦ However, the recently announced exemption of "electronic products", including cell phones, notebook computers and semiconductors, may allow approximately US\$100 billion of Chinese exports to continue for the time being, reducing the negative impact of the tariff war.
+These goods account for approximately one quarter of Chinese exports of goods to the U.S.